 But it’s not just stress that she says to cut back on, Joëlle puts her clients on balanced diets, because foods that are loaded with refined sugar and fat can cause inflammation to develop throughout the entire body, and more often than not the result of this will show up in your face.

-Joëlle prescribes high quality nutritional supplements (like Lumity) and also encourages clients to balance their hormones, get lots of sleep and spend 15 minutes every morning and night on skin cleansing.
+Joëlle prescribes high quality nutritional supplements and also encourages clients to balance their hormones, get lots of sleep and spend 15 minutes every morning and night on skin cleansing.
 The reason for this is that the smog and pollution in cities is so bad these days that environmental factors also cause inflammation, so, like top London facialists, in Paris they’re also advising that clients double cleanse, followed by a high quality serum or botanical facial oil (like Lumity’s new Facial Oil).

 Another tip?
 Don’t just wash your face in the shower using a gel or body wash, because that too can cause your skin to flare up.
 Joëlle is a huge fan of essential oils, which she incorporates in her own bespoke skincare range and says to adapt your skincare products according to your environment, so you use an extra rich cream and facial oils in winter for dry skin and in hotter weather focus on serums containing aloe vera (and of course SPF).